Dealing with Expert Bias in Collective Decision-Making

-In conclusion, biases are not exclusive to human experts, as machine learning efforts in medical diagnostics have shown, deep learning models can struggle to generalize from one hospital to another \citep{zech2018variable}.
-In such scenarios too meta-CMAB may provide relief by finding an appropriate mapping from models (i.e., experts) trained on other hospitals to the expected outcomes for the target hospital.
-As the COVID-19 pandemic has highlighted, conflicting expertise is inevitable, and, in the absence of prior knowledge to filter expertise, our meta-CMAB method offers a promising approach to re-conciliate and exploit the knowledge of biased as well as conflicting experts.
+To conclude, biases are not exclusive to human experts.
+As machine learning efforts in medical diagnostics have shown, deep learning models can struggle to generalize from one hospital to another \citep{zech2018variable}.
+In such scenarios too Meta-CMAB could be applied by framing the diagnostic problem as a bandit and using models trained on other hospitals as experts.
+As the COVID-19 pandemic has highlighted, conflicting expertise is inevitable, and, in the absence of prior knowledge to filter expertise, our Meta-CMAB method offers a promising approach to re-conciliate and exploit the knowledge of biased as well as conflicting experts.

-0.2in \paragraph{Acknowledgments}{This publication benefits from the support of the French Community of Belgium in the context of a FRIA grant.
-T.L. is supported by the the F.N.R.S. project with grant number 31257234 and the FuturICT2.0 (\url{www.futurict2.eu}) project funded by the FLAG-ERA JCT 2016.
-A.N. and T.L. are supported by the Flemish Government through the AI Research Program.
-This research was partially supported by TAILOR, a project funded by EU Horizon 2020 research and innovation programme under GA No 952215.}